totemo/KillStreak/README.md

  - `streaks` - A list of potions rewarded on streaks
    - `5` - The streak a player must achieve to get a powerup (can be any number)
 	 - `potion` - The potion type.
 Available types are listed below
 	 - `level` - The level of the potion.
-Available levels are listed below
+Can be level 1 or 2

+**Valid potions**
+ - FIRE_RESISTANCE
+ - INSTANT_DAMAGE
+ - INSTANT_HEAL
+ - INVISIBILITY
+ - NIGHT_VISION
+ - POISON
+ - REGEN
+ - SLOWNESS
+ - SPEED
+ - STRENGTH
+ - WATER
+ - WEAKNESS